Molecular Engineering for Non-Invasive Imaging and Control of Biological Systems

 Collaborators: Leif Schroeder (Leibniz Institut, Berlin), Ron Walsworth (Harvard), Azita Emami (Caltech)

-We are interested in controlling cellular agents such as engineered microbes remotely within the body.
-For eample, we have engineered tunable thermal bioswitches that allow us to control gene expression in engineered microbes using ultrasound with millimeter precision.
-In addition, ultrasound has been shown to stimulate and inhibit neural activity in animals and humans, but the mechanisms of this neuromodulation are not well understood.
-We are studying these mechanisms at the biophysical, molecular, cellular, circuit and whole-brain levels.
-Previously, we used similar approaches to determine the mechanisms of infrared neural stimulation.
+We are interested in controlling the function of cells inside the body using ultrasound.
+For example, we have engineered tunable thermal bioswitches that allow us to control gene expression in engineered microbes using ultrasound with millimeter precision.
+In addition, we are interested in using ultrasound to stimulate and inhibit neural activity in animals and humans.
+We are studying the mechanisms by which ultrasound interacts with the brain and developing technologies that combine the spatial precision of ultrasound with synthetic neurobiology techniques providing genetic and temporal control.

 Funding: NIH (BRAIN Initiative, NIMH), DARPA